 Our Village Farm is part of an Enterprise Zone, designated by the State of Colorado to encourage economic growth.
 Colorado residents who make qualifying gifts to VEC are eligible for a generous tax credit of up to 25% to use against their state income tax if giving an outright gift of cash, or 12.5% for gifts of appreciated assets, such as stocks and securities.

-Working to reduce food insecurity, the Farm grows organic produce that is culturally relevant to our beneficiaries.
+Working to reduce food insecurity, the Farm grows culturally-appropriate produce for refugee and immigrant communities.
 The Farm creates a space for youth and adult learning that bridges communities in a welcoming outdoor space.

 - Distributes 50% of its produce to the Village Pantry; the remainder is distributed equally among partner organizations and small businesses